apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.handshake_timeout_in INT 0

    When enabled this limits the total duration for the server side SSL handshake.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.ssl.wire_trace_enabled INT 0